-Senior waiter Cuco is one of the city’s true characters and will happily regale patrons with stories about the soccer stars who would down a few shots as a pre-game ritual.
-The cantina’s most popular beverage is still the house cocktail, the “Happy Buttocks.”
+Soccer and tequila enthusiasts will find exactly what they are looking for in this charming cantina.
+The stars of Chivas of Guadalajara, Mexico’s most popular soccer team, used to drink here, and waiter Cuco will happily regale patrons with stories about the soccer stars who would down a few shots as a pre-game ritual.
+The cantina’s most popular beverage is still the house cocktail, the Happy Buttocks.
 Invented in the 1970s, it consists of rum, gin, red wine, orange soda and lime juice.

 One of the city’s most eccentric bars, what the tiny Morelias Bar lacks in size it makes up for in attitude.
 The most unusual feature of the venue is the bar festooned with a huge collection of underwear donated by patrons from far and wide.
 Part dive bar, part traditional cantina, Morelias has the liveliest and most inebriated clientele on this list.
 A great choice if you’re out to make friends.